The Wedding Banquet: Filming

 Filming took place entirely on-location in New York City.
-To keep the budget low, the production utilized free or public locations, including JFK International Airport, the Mayor's Office of Film, Theatre & Broadcasting, Socrates Sculpture Park in Queens, NewYork-Presbyterian Lower Manhattan Hospital, and cast and crew members’ homes.
+To keep the budget low, the production used free or public locations, including JFK International Airport, the Mayor's Office of Film, Theatre & Broadcasting, Socrates Sculpture Park in Queens, NewYork-Presbyterian Lower Manhattan Hospital, and cast and crew members' homes.
 The titular banquet scene was shot in the ballroom of a Sheraton Hotel near LaGuardia Airport.

 Reception

-The Wedding Banquet received mostly positive reviews; on the review aggregator Rotten Tomatoes, the film holds a 96% approval rating based on 27 reviews, with an average rating of 7.3/10.
-The website's critical consensus reads, "Ang Lee's funny and ultimately poignant comedy of manners reveals the filmmaker's skill across genres."
+The Wedding Banquet received positive reviews; on the review aggregator Rotten Tomatoes, the film holds a 94% approval rating based on 95 reviews, with an average rating of 7.7/10.
+The website's critical consensus reads, "Ang Lee's funny and ultimately poignant comedy of manners, The Wedding Banquet reveals the filmmaker's skill across genres."
 Alan Jones of the Radio Times said, "Sharply observed and never once striking a false note, this sweet-and-sour rib-tickler is a real treat."
-Roger Ebert wrote, "What makes the film work is the underlying validity of the story, the way the filmmakers don’t simply go for melodrama and laughs, but pay these characters their due.
+Roger Ebert wrote, "What makes the film work is the underlying validity of the story, the way the filmmakers don't simply go for melodrama and laughs, but pay these characters their due.
 At the end of the film, I was a little surprised how much I cared for them."

 The worldwide gross of The Wedding Banquet was $23.6 million.
 The New York Times reported a budget of $750,000.
 Considering the $1 million budget reported by Variety, the film was also the most financially profitable movie of 1993, when considered in terms of ratios of return, while overall top grosser Jurassic Park only earned a ratio of 13.8 ($914 million earnings on a $60 million budget).

 Accolades

+Remake

+A remake from director Andrew Ahn starring Lily Gladstone, Kelly Marie Tran and Bowen Yang in the key roles, with supporting parts from Joan Chen and Youn Yuh-jung, premiered at the 2025 Sundance Film Festival, and was released on April 18, 2025.
+Principal photography took place in Vancouver, British Columbia from May 27, 2024 to June 28, 2024.